fan1200/barcode_searcher/README.md

 # Configuration
 All available providers can be found in the `config` file.
 The array also defines the sort order of providers.
-If you wish to change the order or add/disable providers you could publish the config to your own project using: [PLACEHOLDER]
+If you wish to change the order or add/disable providers you could publish the config to your own project using: `php artisan vendor:publish --tag barcode_searcher-config`

 ## UPC Database.org
 In order to make use of upcdatabase.org you'll need to create an account and add the API-key to the config.